kren333/worst_case_resource_allocation_final/README.md

 ```
 ./final_experiments.sh
 ```

+The final figures in the paper (TODO: list figures) will be located within the `_final_results_ci`, `efficiency_experiments`, and `paper_visualizations` folders.
+This contains visualizations (for each worst-case distribution) of the model predictions and converged weights assigned to individuals within the corresponding optimization instance.

 <!-- The final diagrams seen in the paper should be located within the folders `_final_results_ci`, `efficiency_experiments`, and `paper_visualizations` (this contains visualizations, for each worst-case distribution, of the model predictions and converged weights assigned to individuals within the corresponding optimization instance). -->